GoogleCloudPlatform/cluster-toolkit/community/modules/compute/htcondor-execute-point/README.md

 On-demand pricing.
 If using 2 sets, one must use Spot and the other must use On-demand pricing.
 If you do not follow this constraint, you will likely receive an error while running `terraform apply` similar to that shown below.
-Future development is planned to support more heterogeneity within a pool.
+Future development is planned to support more than 2 sets of VM configurations, including all pricing options.

 ```text
 │     │ var.runners is list of map of string with 7 elements